pubnative/iqv-android-sdk-demo/README.md

 ```

 ### Requesting and displaying the ad
-Use the load method to request an ad using the zone id and setting a listener for the banner.
+Use the load method to request an ad.
+You can set a listener for the banner.
+Before loading you can define the desired size.
+Various banner and MRECT formats are supported.

 ```
 private void loadBanner() {
+    // supported sizes are currently 300x250, 320x50, 320x100, 728x90
+    mBanner.setAdSize(AdSize.SIZE_320x50)
-    mBanner.load(new PNAdView.Listener() {
+    mBanner.load(new AdView.Listener() {
         @Override
         public void onAdLoaded() {